Camping in Singapore

 Besides forgetting your tent which will be your home for the night, the last thing you’d want while camping is to be short on water.
 And carrying a gallon of water isn’t exactly an option when your bag’s going to be filled with a scroll of things to bring.

 Instead, bring a few packs of Coco Life, made from 100% coconut water.
 They come in 330ml and 1L packets, perfect for whichever need you have.
 It contains natural electrolytes to supercharge your hydration levels on-the-go, and a sip of this will put water to shame.
-Grab one for your next camping adventure!
+Grab one for your next camping adventure in Singapore!

 This post was brought to you by Coco Life.